Prisking/Software-Engineering/README.md

 # Software-Engineering
-For all works done during my Software Engineering track on Qwasar Silicon Valley
+For all the works done during my Software Engineering track on Qwasar Silicon Valley and beyond!